 Her Mother's Passing Contributed To Depression Years Later

-Because she was so young when her mother was killed, Hargitay's memories of her are fleeting, and she remembers nothing of the crash that took her life (although she does still bear a scar from it).
-It took years for Hargitay to fully feel the tragedy of her mother's death.
+Because she was so young when her mother was felled, Hargitay's memories of her are fleeting, and she remembers nothing of the crash that took her life (although she does still bear a scar from it).
+It took years for Hargitay to fully feel the tragedy of that day's events.

-When she did, at 22, she suffered from depression for months, one she made it through with the help of her siblings and her father.
-She has referred to her mother's death as the scar of her soul, while adding that being a mother herself has made her feel closer to own her own mother, even this many years after her death.
+When she did, at 22, she suffered from depression for months, and only made it through with the help of her siblings and her father.
+She has referred to her mother's passing as the scar of her soul, while adding that being a mother herself has made her feel closer to her own mom.

 She's Been A Tireless Advocate For Sexual Assault Survivors

 Hargitay started the organization Joyful Heart in 2004.
-Her work on the show had exposed her to horrifying statistics about real-life sexual assault, and she wanted to do something real for the people who had written her about their actual experiences.
+Her work on the show exposed her to statistics about real-life sexual assault, and she wanted to do something real for the people who had written her about their actual experiences.
 She established Joyful Heart in Hawaii, but it soon developed into a national organization.